Mazeland/podify-ai-docs/ARCHITECTURE.md

 - **Implemented string IDs at boundaries** - Designed IdCaster pattern to handle JavaScript's safe integer limit (2^53).
 This boundary strategy keeps domain entities clean while preventing int64 overflow issues that are nearly impossible to debug in production.
 - **Solved middleware ordering issues** - Debugged double middleware registration in Laravel's module lifecycle.
 Documented the solution because these edge cases are easy to forget and painful to rediscover.
 - **Refactored to repository pattern for performance** - Implemented batch loading that reduced 49 queries to 3 for 24 products per page (16x improvement).
 Clean abstractions made this optimization a 30-minute refactor instead of a multi-day rewrite.
 - **Enforced TypeScript without escape hatches** - Eliminated all `as any` casts by designing generic types and helper functions upfront.
-This discipline prevents type safety from breaking at runtime during refactors.
+This discipline prevents type safety from breaking at runtime during refactoring.
 - **Built event-driven architecture** - Designed cross-module communication via domain events.
 Subscription module reacts to Auth events without coupling, enabling independent refactoring of each bounded context.

 ## Summary